RonaldOellers/Alphafold3-builder/README.md

   - Post-translational modifications (`&position_code`).
   - Oligomer counts (`#copies`).
   - Separation between database ID info and custom FASTA headers.
-- **Chains Map**: Get Order of Chains with names and settings for refernce in downstream analysis
+- **Chains Map**: Get the Order of Chains with names and settings for refernce in downstream analysis

 ## Setup
 ### Using Conda Environment